johnjackoleary/cfi-commonplace-book/Filed/FAR 61.127 CPL Flight Reqs.md

 ***Author*** :: [[FAA]]

 #### Key Quotes
-* A person who is applying for a flight instructor certificate must receive and log flight and ground training from an authorized instructor on the areas of operation listed in this section
+* A person who applies for a commercial pilot certificate must receive and log ground and flight training from an authorized instructor on the areas of operation of this section
-* The applicant's logbook must contain an endorsement from an authorized instructor certifying that the person is proficient to pass a practical test on those areas of operation

 #source #far